Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 ## 3. Configuration payload

-The `SHASTA-CFG` structure and other configuration files will be prepared, then `csi` will generate a system-unique configuration payload.
+<s>The `SHASTA-CFG` structure and other configuration files will be prepared, then `csi` will generate a system-unique configuration payload.
-This payload will be used for the rest of the CSM installation on the USB device.
+This payload will be used for the rest of the CSM installation on the USB device.</s>

 1. [Generate Installation Files](#generate-installation-files)
 1. [Verify and Backup `system_config.yaml`](#verify-csi-versions-match)